 Too much salt

-If you add too much salt you risk changing the sequence in which different bacteria work.
-This is especially so with preparing sauerkraut without using a starter culture.
-What can be done if there is too much salt added?
-Try adding more liquid into your jars to dilute the salt.
+Not very common.
+But if you add too much salt you risk changing the sequence in which different bacteria work.
+This is especially so with wild fermentation. or not using a starter culture.
+Try adding more liquid to the jars to dilute the salt.
 Use freshly pressed cabbage or celery juice.
-You can also use filtered water.
+You can also use filtered, cool water.

 Brine leaking out from jars

-This happens every time I prepare my batches; jars are bubbling and some brine is leaking out.
-This is completely normal!
+This is normal and happens every time I prepare my batches; jars are bubbling and some brine is leaking out.
 It shows that the good bacteria is hard at work.

-Now you see the reason why it’s best not to fill the jars completely full with vegetables.
-Fill your jars 75% full; then the brine has some space to expand in the jar.
+This is the reason why it’s best not to fill the jars completely full with vegetables.
+Fill your jars 70% full, this leaves more space for the brine to expand in the jar.
 During the fermentation process don’t put the lid on too tight, just enough to shut air out but also allowing gas to escape from the jars.
 The pressure in the jars can be very high, like in a bottle of Champagne.

 Yeasts can settle at the bottom of the jars.
-But as long as the vegetables look and smell OK, you can consume them.
-However, if they are slimy or look moldy, don’t eat them.
+But as long as the vegetables look and smell fine, they should be good to consume.
+However, if they are slimy or look moldy, you might want to be careful.

 During fermentation lactic acid is created which can create a cloudy brine.
-Lactic acid is what gives the fermented vegetables the tangy, refreshing taste.
-This acid is considered very healthy.
+Lactic acid is what gives the fermented vegetables the tangy, refreshing taste which is considered very healthy.

 Dull, faded vegetables

 At the start of the process vegetables might be very colorful.
-I often use 5 to 10 different vegetables in my mix and they all have strong colors.
-But after a few days of fermenting they turn pale or sometimes the entire jar turns pink.
+I often use 5 to 10 different vegetables in my mix and most have strong colors.
+But after a few days of fermenting the veggies turn pale, or the entire jar might turn pink.
 This is because the friendly bacteria in the jar is transforming the vegetables, including the colors.
-This process is harmless, even essential and shows that everything is OK.
-Many times the ready product will not have the same color as the original vegetables.
+This process is essential and shows that fermentation is well.
+In most cases, the ready product will not have the same color as the original vegetables.

 Blue or green garlic

 Some specialists believe this is due to different metals reacting with pigments in the garlic.
 It has happened to me a few times when fermenting garlic.
 The garlic does not seem to be harmed in any way and the taste is great.
 It just looks funny.
-However, be careful of using garlic together with other vegetables as the garlic will completely dominate the taste.
-It might be better to ferment garkic in separate jats.
-But if you love garlic, then just go ahead!
+However, be careful of fermenting garlic together with other vegetables as the garlic will dominate the taste.
+It might be better to ferment garkic in separate jars.
+But if you are a garlic-lover, then just go ahead!

 Can’t see if fermentation has started

-If the room temperature is too low, the bacteria will take more time to get to work.
-Ideally, probiotic bacteria need around 70°F for optimal fermentation.
-However, in temperatures around 60 degrees fermentation will slow down, but not stop.
-In fact, fermentation will continue even in the fridge, only very slow.
+In a lower room temperature, fermentation might need more time.
+Ideally, good microorganisms need around 70°F for optimal fermentation.
+At 60 degrees fermentation will slow down, but not stop.
+In fact, fermentation continues even when put in a fridge, only very slowly.
 Taste the vegetables every two, three days to determine when they are ready.
-I’ve fermented vegetables for 10-15 days and the result was still great.
-So be patient and taste from the jars.
+In the winter I’ve fermented vegetables for 10-15 days and the result was still great.
+So be patient and taste regularly from the jars.